umdenes100/ENES100ArduinoLibrary/README.md

 Enes100.mission(ALUMINUM);
 ```

-For the BlackBox missino, valid color types are
+For the BlackBox mission, valid color types are
 * `RED`
 * `GREEN`
 * `BLUE`